 - Go to another concert.
 I went to a concert in February and had a great time despite being really anxious beforehand.
 I would love to go to another concert, I’ve done it once so I can do it again!

 - Come off my medication.
-Ok this is a big one but I have been doing really well lately and I would like to talk to my doc about coming off my meds soon.
-Obviously I’ll do it slowly and if it doesn’t work out then at least I tried.
+(Postponed*) Ok this is a big one but I have been doing really well lately and I would like to talk to my doc about coming off my meds soon.
+Obviously I’ll do it slowly and if it doesn’t work out then at least I tried. * I have halved my medication from my original dose but I am not reducing any more right now.
+I hope to revisit this goal in the future.

 - Try zentangles.
 The lovely Somber Scribbler inspired me to do this.
 Her post explaining zentangles is here.
 Basically they are a form of structured doodling/drawing that can be used to relax.